Menopause and HIV

-HIV+ women who experience sweats at night may be misdiagnosed as having menopause-related hot flashes, when in fact their sweats may be the result of HIV infection.
+Health care providers may think that women living with HIV who experience sweats at night have menopause-related hot flashes, when in fact their sweats may be caused by HIV.
 Vaginal dryness can be mistaken for a yeast infection.
-It is important to keep track of your cycles and report any changes to your health care provider to avoid a wrong diagnosis or hormonal treatments that may not be necessary.
-For more information about menstrual problems and HIV, see The Well Project's article, Menstrual Changes.
+It is important to keep track of your cycles and report any changes to your health care provider.
+This helps avoid a wrong diagnosis or hormonal treatments that may not be necessary.
+For more information about menstrual problems and HIV, see our fact sheet on Menstrual Changes.

-HIV+ women may experience changes in their menstrual cycles even if they are not going through menopause.
-Speak to your health care provider if you are having any of the symptoms described above to find out if they are related to HIV, menopause, or some combination.
+Women living with HIV may experience changes in their menstrual cycles even if they are not going through menopause.
+Talk to your health care provider if you are having any of the symptoms described above to find out if they are related to HIV, menopause, some combination of the two, or another condition.
 It may be helpful to have your hormone levels checked as well.

 There are also some serious medical concerns that can develop after menopause, including:

 - Urinary incontinence, including more frequent urination or involuntary loss of urine (leaking)

 Many women want to replace the estrogen that their body is no longer making because such a replacement relieves the symptoms of menopause.
 However, taking estrogen without progesterone increases the risk of uterine cancer.
 If a woman has had her uterus (womb) removed, she can take estrogen by itself.
 This is called estrogen replacement therapy or ERT.
 Women who still have a uterus usually take a combination of estrogen and progesterone.
 This is called hormone replacement therapy (HRT).